Knowing How Court is Scheduled in North Carolina, and perhaps who holds the reigns, is valuable information.

 There remains some question as to what exactly that means.

 While the Court, via “inherent” or “ultimate” authority, maintains the courtroom, the proceedings, the fair administration of justice, et al, at a granular level, the Executive Branch, or the District Attorney’s Office, sees to enforcing the law(s), prosecuting matters and in North Carolina, for the most part, controlling the docket.

-Clearly there are exceptions and frankly, as one whom possesses absolutely no Constitutional, Legislative or caselaw / appellate authority in controlling the calendar, Defense Lawyers do well to encourage or otherwise facilitate the efficient administration of Justice by making friendly, reasoned recommendations.
+Clearly there are exceptions and frankly, as one who possesses absolutely no Constitutional, Legislative or caselaw / appellate authority in controlling the calendar, criminal lawyers do well to encourage or otherwise facilitate the efficient administration of Justice by making friendly, reasoned recommendations.

 In large part, except for gross miscarriages of justice, what the Defendant and Defense Lawyer think or have to say about how the calendar is controlled might best be deemed “advisory” in nature.

 Defense Lawyers, on behalf of their clients, regularly Object to the State’s Motion to Continue; yet, once a matter has been set and is on the docket, the Court decides.

 While the District Attorneys in Charlotte (and throughout all of North Carolina) may control the calendar, that power is not exclusive or unrestricted.